sca-outlands/WebministerHandbook/Outlands_Webminister_Handbook.md

 Manages roiu.outlands.org

 ##### Emergency Deputy
-Backup to the kwm, if needed
+Backup to the Kingdom Webminister, if needed

 ## 3 Officer Requirements
 ### 3.1 Requirements for All Webministers

 ### 3.2 Kingdom Webministers
-Candidates for Kingdom Webminister shall have served as either a baronial webminister of an Outlands branch or as a Kingdom Webminister.
+Candidates for Kingdom Webminister shall have served as either a local branch webminister in the SCA or as a Kingdom Webminister.

 ### 3.3 Branch Webministers
 #### Branches That Use Kingdom Services
 Branches that elect to use kingdom services have a significantly lower expectation for technical knowledge than self-hosting branches.
 The branch webminister should have experience using a CMS, or being willing to learn.
 The webminister's role is to facilitate content creation for officers, landed nobility, and the populace.
 The webminister should familiarize themself with best practices for helping create effective, accessible content, by participating in kingdom training sessions and reviewing kingdom resources.

-#### Branches That Self-Host
-Branches that elect to self-host are required to have a webminister with sufficient technical knowledge to adminster and maintain all branch properties, meeting the standards established for security, transparency, and accessibility.

-Additionally, the webminister's role is to facilitate content creation for officers, landed nobility, and the populace.
-The webminister should familiarize themself with best practices for helping create effective, accessible content, by participating in kingdom training sessions and reviewing kingdom resources.
+It is strongly recommended that branch webministers use kingdom services.
+Branch webministers must ask for and receive approval from the Kingdom Webminister before hosting outside the kingdom-provided services.

 ## 4 Reporting and Warranting
 ### 4.1 Reporting Requirements